-Have you ever considered creating conceptual photographs from the natural elements?
+Have you ever considered creating conceptual photographs directly from the natural elements?

-Conceptual photography is one of the answers to your questions and expectations.
+Conceptual photography may be an answer to your questions and expectations.

 One of my favorite areas of artistic nature photography is conceptual photography.

-In this article, I will give you some elements to go further than illustrative photography.
+In this article, I will give you some elements to progress further than illustrative photography.

 You are about to enter a universe where only your imagination is the limit.

 A few years ago, I became interested in the Bauhaus School of Art.
-At the time, I was looking to create artworks that were not simply beautiful and decorative but also were realistic.
-While I wanted my photographs not only to make sense, but also to be useful to everyone who bought them, regardless of whether they were art lovers, collectors, designers.
+At the time, I was looking to create artworks that were not only beautiful and decorative but also were realistic.
+While I wanted my photographs to make sense, I also wanted them to be useful to everyone who bought them, regardless of whether they were art lovers, collectors, or designers.
 I liked the Bauhaus idea very much.

-While doing further research, I had the chance to discover the photographer Andreas Gursky.
+While completing further research, I had the chance to discover the photographer Andreas Gursky.
 He fascinated me.
-His very particular photographic artistry inspired me a lot in my own artistic approach.
+His very particular photographic artistry inspired me to pursue my own artistic approach.

-I will always remember the day I admired one of his works entitled "Rhein II".
-I spent long minutes contemplating it.
+I will always remember the day I first admired one of his works entitled "Rhein II".
+I spent many long minutes contemplating it.
 I was literally hypnotized.
 To this day, I cannot explain why I felt so drawn to that image.
 Then I discovered that it was one of the most expensive photographic artworks in the world.
-Its value was several million euros.
-But for me, this market value was of no important.
+Its value ranges in at least several million euros.
+But for me, this market value was of no importance.
 I understood why an enlightened amateur had acquired it, it was a thing of haunting, indescribable beauty.

 That day marked the beginning of my interest in conceptual photography.
 It was a real turning point in my life as an artist.
 Even today, when I am in the field, I still have this extraordinary creation in mind.
-I had entered a world where only my imagination, my emotions, my sensations have their place.
+I had entered a world where my imagination, my emotions, and my senses guided my work.

-I will now give you the keys to open the doors to a fabulous world where photographic creativity reigns.
+I will now give you the keys to open the doors to this fabulous world where photographic creativity reigns.

 The Two Domains of Photography

-When you do a photographic project, I recommend that you always classify it in one of the two domains of photography.
+When you work on a photographic project, I recommend that you always classify it into one of the two domains of photography.

-I have created, and which serves as a support for all my work as a photographic artist is the result of a discussion, I had with a friend whose name is Philippe Soubirous.
-He is a talented photographer who has an immeasurable general culture about photography.
-It is to him that I owe the rule that I often use in the field.
+I have created this classification, and it serves as a support for all my work as a photographic artist.
+It is the result of a discussion I had with my friend Philippe Soubirous.
+He is a talented photographer who has an immeasurable general culture of photographic knowledge.
+It is to him that I owe this rule that I often use in the field.
 Soubirous was passed down this rule from his father.
-In natural light to get a good exposure at ISO 100, you need a speed of 1/125th of a second for an aperture at f/8.
+In natural light, to get a good exposure at ISO 100, you need a speed of 1/125th of a second for an aperture at f/8.

 On a trip to a distant sea, we were talking in his cabin.
 That day, our topic was the differences between emotional and figurative art photography.
 After a few hours of discussion, which ended under a beautiful starry sky, we concluded that it was easy to distinguish between two different photographic domains: